taubman33/react-router/README.md

 >
 ```

-Putting it all together, we turn this:
+Putting it all together, using the spread operator turns this:

 ```jsx
 <Price setPrice={this.setPrice} {...routerProps} {...this.state} />